 In March 2015, our board of directors adopted our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, which provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit awards, performance-based stock awards and other forms of equity compensation to our employees, consultants and members of our board of directors.
 The number of shares of our common stock available for future grant under the 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
-On January 1, 2022, an automatic increase pursuant to the 2014 Plan occurred, resulting in 2,662,882 additional shares of common stock available for future grants under the 2014 Plan.
+In September 2022, our board of directors approved the amendment of our 2014 Plan, subject to approval by our stockholders at the 2023 Annual Meeting of Stockholders, to, among other things, increase the aggregate number of shares of our common stock that may be issued pursuant to stock awards by 1,459,800 shares.
+On January 1, 2023, an automatic increase pursuant to the 2014 Plan occurred, resulting in 2,732,559 additional shares of common stock available for future grants under the 2014 Plan.
 We issue shares of common stock upon the exercise of options and vesting of restricted stock unit awards with the source of those shares of common stock being newly issued shares.
-As of December 31, 2021, 14,882,245 shares of common stock had been reserved for issuance, and 905,809 shares of common stock were available for future grants of equity awards, under the 2014 Plan.
+As of December 31, 2022, 17,545,127 shares of common stock had been reserved for issuance, and 1,182,227 shares of common stock were available for grant under the 2014 Plan.